harsh-sahni-projects/amazon-clone/README.md

 # amazon-clone
-This is the clone of Aamzon website (without any framework) using raw HTML & CSS only.
+I made this clone of Aamzon using raw HTML & CSS only without any framework.

+[Checkout my "food-order-app" repository (<a href="https://github.com/harsh-sahni-projects/food-order-app">link</a>) which I made using ReactJS]

-It is in progress.
+This clone is in progress currently.
 Below screenshot shows its current state.

 Last updated: 4-Aug-2023